odinb/bash-plexamp-installer/README.md

 If there is a new version, and script has been updated, you can upgrade by re-running the script, and reboot.

-For hostname-change, please make sure to reboot in-between, or you might face issues.
+For hostname-change, please make sure to reboot in-between, or you might face issues with the service-file.

 ### Q & A